 In a pandemic, a home becomes more than a shelter; it is a first defense against the spread of infection.
 However, many of the world's poor cannot protect themselves against COVID-19.
-Poorquality housing prevents 90% of households in the developing world from complying with World Health Organization recommendations.
-Additional data have revealed that poor-quality and overcrowded housing is strongly linked to increases in the COVID-19 death rate.
-Recovery, then, can be tied to improvements in housing quality through new construction and home upgrading, along with the proper means to finance such developments.
+Poorquality housing prevents 90% of households in the developing world from complying with World Health Organization recommendations.5 Additional data have revealed that poor-quality and overcrowded housing is strongly linked to increases in the COVID-19 death rate.6 Recovery, then, can be tied to improvements in housing quality through new construction and home upgrading, along with the proper means to finance such developments.
 For years, the MicroBuild Fund has been part of the solution, enabling microfinance institutions to introduce housing finance products to clients who are interested in upgrading their homes.
 The fund's relevance continues to grow as better housing becomes recognized as a matter of public health.

 Unfortunately, COVID-19 has put a strain on the microfinance industry and the institutions that do the important job of lending to low-income borrowers.
 According to Consultative Group to Assist the Poor, or CGAP, a financial inclusion think tank, data from April 2020 showed more than two-thirds of microfinance institutions cut lending, and 26% of microfinance institutions did not have three months' worth of cash to meet outflows (their costs and debt repayments).
 Arguably, the role of microfinance in times of crisis is to enable households to smooth their income and spending and avoid falling into poverty.
-But reduced lending and income losses have caused low-income solution, enabling microfinance institutions to introduce housing finance products to clients who are interested in upgrading their homes.
+But reduced lending and income losses have caused low-income families to prioritize basic needs such as food and medicine over housing projects that could improve protection and well-being.

-For years, the MicroBuild Fund has been part of the
+For years, the MicroBuild Fund has been part of the solution, enabling microfinance institutions to introduce housing finance products to clients who are interested in upgrading their homes.